MaverickMandir/.github/profile/README.md

 - Fitness: How to stay healthy?
 - Finance: How money works?
 - Polity: How society works?
-- Intuition: How to make decisions in this age of infinite leverage?
+- Intuition: How to make decisions in this age of infinite leverage & develop specific knowledge?

 ### Skill Development (कौशलविकासं):
 **Improve upon what you already enjoy & develop a skillset in order be useful to humanity.**

+### Medium of study (अध्ययनस्य माध्यमम्):
+- Sanskrit will be used as the first language as it disallows hypocrisy to hide in the vagueness.
+It is precise, exact, and straightforward.
+- A Prakrit (A vernacular language, the language you're most comfortable with) will be used as a second language and your mentor will belong from the same Prakrit background in order to help you along the way.

 ## Vision